Wogrim/Dojo-Sweeper/readme.md

 Right click a square to mark it.
 If you later decide a ninja is not hiding there, you must right click it again to unmark it before you can reveal it.

+If you lose, the rest of the board will be revealed with alternate colors and your mistake(s) will have a special color.

 ## difficulty

 The difficulty slider simply increases the density of ninjas, which are always placed completely randomly.
 This generally increases the difficulty of the game by requiring less-obvious ways to figure out where the ninjas are.